 If you’re overwhelmed by your circumstances and frustrated because you don’t seem to be making progress in your effort to deal effectively with stress, it may be time to try another way – four ways, in fact!

 Attention regulation and body awareness are recognized key component of mindfulness.
 When I was learning to become more aware of my body, I figured out pretty quickly that my best shot at success was repetition and consistency.
 Moving from a seated position to a standing one was something I did so often it was a perfect place to practice tuning in for a more peaceful day.

 - Before I stand up, I tune into my body.

 - Then I slowly come to a standing position.

-- Before I step forward, I consciously relax my posture to increase my sense of balance and physical ease.
+- Before I step forward, I take a moment to consciously relax my posture to increase my sense of grounding, balance and physical ease.